mohsennasab/StreamSmith/README.md

 This app uses [Pixi](https://pixi.sh/latest/) for environment management.

-1. To install pixi you can run the following command in your terminal:
+1. To install pixi you can run the following command in your Windows PowerShell terminal:
    ```bash
    powershell -ExecutionPolicy ByPass -c "irm -useb https://pixi.sh/install.ps1 | iex"
    ```